abinit/abinit/doc/tutorial/eph4zpr.md

 input_string = "jdtset 1 nband 12 ecut 35.0 ngkpt 4 4 4 nshiftk 1 shiftk 0 0 0 tolvrs 1e-12 nstep 150 iomode 3 prtpot 1 diemac 9.0 nbdbuf 4 paral_kgb 0 natom 2 ntypat 2 typat 2 1 znucl 8 12 xred 0.0000000000 0.0000000000 0.0000000000 0.5000000000 0.5000000000 0.5000000000 acell 1.0 1.0 1.0 rprim 0.0000000000 4.0182361526 4.0182361526 4.0182361526 0.0000000000 4.0182361526 4.0182361526 4.0182361526 0.0000000000" ;
 ```

-In all the input files of this tutorial, we will be using the new [[structure]]
+In all the examples of this tutorial, we will be using the new [[structure]]
-variable added in version 9 to initialize the unit cell from an external input file so that
+input variable (added in version 9) to initialize the unit cell from an external file so that
-we don't need to repeat this part over and over again in the input files.
+we don't need to repeat the geometry section over and over again.
-The syntax of the new variable is:
+The syntax is:

 ```sh
 structure "abifile:MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc"
 ```

+where the `abifile` prefix tells the code that the lattice parameters and atomic positions
+should be extracted from an Abinit binary file (other formats are supported, see documentation).

 <!--
 The majority of the netcdf files contain info about the crystalline structure.
 The syntax is `abitk COMMAND FILE`.
 -->
-To print the crystalline structure to terminal, use the *abitk* Fortran executable shipped with the ABINIT package.
+To print the crystalline structure to terminal, use the *abitk* Fortran executable
-with the `crystal_print` command:
+shipped with the ABINIT package with the `crystal_print` command:

 ```md
 abitk crystal_print MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc